Toddler Diaper Changes Without The Fight

 and carry on.

-Brother usually becomes upset having to put a new diaper on, and with carpet, I can’t let him walk around without one.
-I normally acknowledge his upset feelings about this by saying, "I can see you don't like having the new diaper on...can you pull out your leg?
+My son usually becomes upset having to put a new diaper on, and with carpet, I can’t let him walk around without one at this stage.
+I try to acknowledge his upset feelings about this by saying, "I can see you don't like having the new diaper on...can you pull out your leg?
 You don't want to do that.
 Hmmm...
 I'll wait until you're ready."
 Sometimes he agrees right away to put on the diaper, and other times I'll wait and then say, "it's time to put your new diaper on.
 I'm going to help you get it on.
 Yes, I see this upsets you.
 I need to put it on because we're leaving the house soon."

 What are your thoughts?
 Do you struggle with diaper changes?
 What might you do differently to build more cooperation and/or connection?